TheoKanning/Blink-192/README.md

 ## Object Tracking ##
 The object tracking system takes a still frame from the camera and filters out all pixels that don't fall within a specified color range.
-Then it performs an erosion and dilation to smooth out the results, and that's it!
+Then it performs an erosion and dilation to smooth out the results.

-Once all matching pixels have been found, OpenCv's contour tool can match the pixels to a circular area and return its center.
+Once all matching pixels have been found, OpenCV's contour tool can match the pixels to a circular area and return its center.

 ## Resources ##